 Hyperlocal agriculture weather forecast for better farming

-In this article, we are going to discuss the important weather considerations during the growing season and describe how technological advancements allow farmers to derive weather-wise plans and stay up-to-date with agriculture weather forecasts like never before.
+In this article, we will discuss the important weather considerations during the growing season and describe how technological advancements allow farmers to derive weather-wise plans and stay up-to-date with agriculture weather forecasts like never before.

 Temperature considerations for planting and harvesting

 Plant development is strongly influenced by ambient temperature exposure.
-Generally speaking, warmer days advance the growth of plants while cooler days stunt growth.
-The accumulated degrees above a threshold (the base temperature) are referred to as the growing degree days (GDD).
+Generally speaking, warmer days advance the growth of plants, while cooler days stunt growth.
+The accumulated degrees above a threshold (the base temperature) are called the growing degree days (GDD).
 This is used to estimate the growth of certain plants during the growing season.
-The method is considered a more accurate estimation of the growth stage for plants compared to the age of plants.
-Tracking the GDD can help growers with deciding on the timing for fertilization and harvesting.
+The method is considered a more accurate estimation of plants’ growth stage compared to the plants’ age.
+Tracking the GDD can help growers decide on the timing for fertilization and harvesting.

 When sowing, several questions need to be addressed.
-Has there been enough water accumulation in the soil for seeds to sprout and develop?
+Has enough water accumulated in the soil for seeds to sprout and develop?
 Are the days following the sowing going to have enough sunlight?
 Is there a danger of frost?
 Also, in certain crops, the temperature at the time of the harvest is important.
-For example, the sugar content and composition of wine grapes is more stable at lower temperatures so grapes are often harvested in cooler times of the day.
+For example, the sugar content and composition of wine grapes is more stable at lower temperatures so grapes are often harvested at cooler times of the day.

-Accurate long and short-term agriculture weather forecasting is a crucial tool for growers when planting and harvesting timing needs to be planned ahead.
+Accurate long and short-term agriculture weather forecasting is a crucial tool for growers when planting and harvesting timing needs to be planned.

 Weather-wise irrigation planning

 Once the field is sowed, weather forecasting helps growers optimize growth conditions.
-Weather forecasting can help with planning efficient irrigation schedules that save water and reduce irrigation dependency.
-Knowledge of hot dry days can be anticipated in advance to allow effective irrigation that prevents plant stress.
+Weather forecasting can help plan efficient irrigation schedules that save water and reduce irrigation dependency.
+Knowledge of hot and dry days can be anticipated to allow adequate irrigation that prevents plant stress.
 Other factors such as temperature, humidity, sunlight intensity, and wind are important as well, as water loss from the evaporation from plants and soil (known as evapotranspiration) is affected by these factors.
-The large amount of the variables that can change, and the high frequency of their change, makes planning efficient irrigation schedules complex.
-Keeping track of rain and evapotranspiration through the aid of technology provides an easy and practical way to develop precise irrigation plans that continuously update as weather conditions change.
+The large amount of variables that can change, and the high frequency of their change, make planning efficient irrigation schedules complex.
+Keeping track of rain and evapotranspiration through technology provides an easy and practical way to develop precise irrigation plans that continuously update as weather conditions change.